jmervine/noop-server/README.md

 ## mTLS Support

+**Warnings:**
-**Warning: You kind of need to know a bit about TLS and mTLS to use this feature.**
+* You kind of need to know a bit about TLS and mTLS to use this feature.
+* mTLS mode (specifically TLS) does not work on Heroku.

 The mTLS support was added fairly quickly to support a test case I needed.
 Thus it's had limited testing and use.